Quantco/glum/docs/contributing.rst

    # If you want to install the dependencies necessary for benchmarking against other GLM packages:
    mamba env update -n glum --file environment-benchmark.yml

+   # If you want to work on the tutorial notebooks:
+   mamba env update -n glum --file environment-tutorial.yml

    # Activate the previously created conda environment
    conda activate glum